zlatko-ms/az-capps-private/README.md

 You can then refine both queries using the [KQL language](https://docs.microsoft.com/en-us/azure/data-explorer/kql-quick-reference)

 The **Metrics** tab will scope Azure Monitor to your application to provide a quick way of building your application monitoring dashboards.

+And if you're interessted by the underlying infrastructure implementation, take a look at your vnet and check the connected devices, you'll see the injected Kuberntes nodes and ILBs, wich can give you an indea on how the service is built.

 ### Cleanup